tibel/Caliburn.Light/doc/composition.md

 ##### Multiple Views over the Same ViewModel

-You may not be aware of this, but Caliburn.Micro can display multiple Views over the same ViewModel.
+You may not be aware of this, but Caliburn.Light can display multiple Views over the same ViewModel.
 This is supported by setting the View.Context attached property on the View/ViewModel’s injection site.
 Here’s an example from the default CustomerWorkspaceView:

 ``` xml
 <clt:TransitioningContentControl cal:View.Context="{Binding State, Mode=TwoWay}"